Looking for fun things to do in San Juan, Puerto Rico? This visitors guide covers all the best activities, beaches, historic sites, and so much more!

 We always pick up a bottle of Ron del Barralito before leaving PR, so I was excited to learn that they’ve opened up their historic hacienda for tours, too.
 I can’t wait to go on our next trip.

 Have you even visited Puerto Rico if you don’t go to the beach?
 I think not!

-Some of Puerto Rico’s best beaches, like the Piñones and Luquillo, are located just outside of San Juan … find more info on those beaches below.
+Some of the island’s best beaches, like the Piñones and Luquillo, are located just outside the city … find more info on those beaches below.

 If you’ve never had a Puerto Rican meal, you’re in for a treat.
 The food has many cultural influences, including Spanish, African, and native Taíno.
 It’s well-spiced (though not spicy) and so delicious!